 What would inspire someone to give to TWF?
 It is a very real possibility that the lakes we all love and enjoy, in one form or another, could become unusable.
 Without community support and involvement, TWF would not be around to continue to fix issues that impact our watershed.
 Donating to TWF monetarily or by volunteering time, is one direct way for each and every one of us to be able to contribute to preserving a key natural resource in our community.

-Former Career: Recently retired from 30 years of HR and recruitment at Johnson & Johnson and Depuy.
+Former Career: Retired from 30 years of HR and recruitment at Johnson & Johnson and Depuy.